jstritch/easy-git-annex/README.md

 The Promise returned from every command has the same structure and includes the command and its arguments, repository path, exit code, stdout, and stderr.

-Helper functions assist your :application with parsing command responses.
+Helper functions assist your application with parsing command responses.

 Callbacks for stdout and stderr are available to show progress of time-consuming commands.
 Environment variables may also be specified.